Alexhuszagh/rust-nom-unicode/README.md

 # License

-Lexical is dual licensed under the Apache 2.0 license as well as the MIT license.
+Nom-Unicode is dual licensed under the Apache 2.0 license as well as the MIT license.
 See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.

 # Contributing